How to Paint a Popcorn Ceiling (Without Making a Huge Mess)

 Test Ceiling for Previous Coatings

 Knowing how much paint your ceiling already has can help you gauge how much paint to buy for this project.

 Standing on a chair or ladder, flick a few drops of water on the ceiling.
 If the water absorbs rapidly, the texture may not be painted at all or it might have a poor coat that permits absorption.
 If the water beads up, the ceiling may have been painted with semi-gloss or glossy paint.

 Fit the brush attachment on the shop vacuum.
 Vacuum the entire popcorn ceiling to remove dust and cobwebs.
 Do not press firmly on the brush, as this can cause popcorn texture to flake off.

 Cut in Ceiling With Brush

 With the 2-inch brush, cut in all edges where the ceiling meets the walls.
+You can also apply painter's tape to the wall adjacent to the ceiling to help maintain clean, straight lines.
 Paint around ceiling lights and other obstructions.

 Prepare to Roll Paint

 Shine the work light upward.
 Pour 2 to 3 gallons of paint into the 5-gallon bucket.
 Hang the roller screen from the side of the bucket on the inside.
 Screw the roller frame onto the extension pole and add the thick-nap roller cover.
 Dip the roller in the paint, then squeeze it out by rolling it on the roller screen.